transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 # How we use TanStack Query

 :::caution Version information
 The MilMove project uses **TanStack Query v4** for the Frontend applications.
-Within TanStack Query, we are using the React framework, a combination colloquially known as React Query.
+Within TanStack Query, we are using the React framework, a combination colloquially known as **React Query**.
 :::

 :::success Ask in Slack